-- > Collection of student teachers bio-data. - Compilation of student teachers academic performance. - Encourage student teachers to have interaction with the teachers. - Respect student teachers' views and initiate a dialogue when it is required. - Monitor the attendance of student teachers and make the parents aware of it. - Trace the irregularity of the student teachers and take necessary corrective measures.
+- > Collection of student teachers' bio-data. - > Compilation of student teachers' academic performance. - Encouraging student teachers to have interaction with the teachers. - Respecting student teachers' views and initiating a dialogue when it is required. - Monitoring the attendance of student teachers and making the parents aware of it. - Tracing the irregularity of the student teachers and taking necessary corrective measures.